palewire/first-news-app/sphinx/source/index.rst

 ---------------

-Before you can begin, your computer needs `Python <http://python.org>`_, `Django <http://djangoproject.com>`_, a database.
+Before you can begin, your computer needs `Python <http://python.org>`_, `Django <http://djangoproject.com>`_, and a database.
 This tutorial assumes you installed them using an all-in-one `Bitnami "stack." <http://bitnami.org/stack/djangostack>`_

 Unless you can handle that on your own, pick a getting started guide: